kubevirt/katacoda-scenarios/kubevirt-cdi/step1.md

 #### Deploy KubeVirt

-In this scenario we'll go quickly over installing KubeVirt as it was covered already in the introduction scenario: 'First steps with KubeVirt'
+In this scenario, we'll go quickly over installing KubeVirt as it was covered already in the introduction scenario: 'First steps with KubeVirt'

-We query GitHub's API to get the latest available release (click on the text to autoexecute the commands on the console):
+We query GitHub's API to get the latest available release (click on the text to auto-execute the commands on the console):

 `export KUBEVIRT_VERSION=$(curl -s https://api.github.com/repos/kubevirt/kubevirt/releases/latest | jq -r .tag_name)
 echo $KUBEVIRT_VERSION`{{execute}}